apsm100/ofnotify/README.md

 *--noradius* : Disables image radius in notifications.
 *--noimage* : Disables images in notifications.
-*--noemail* : Disables the email function.
+*--noemail* : Disables the email function and sends output to output.html.
 *--sendall* : Send all zero-post listings.

 ## Content